Skip to main content

 Remarks:

-A person who wishes to take the test must send the president of the Supreme Court a declaration from the Supervisory Council for Legal Practice stating that he/she may be granted permission on passing the test.
+A person who wishes to take the test must send the Chief Justice of the Supreme Court a declaration from the Supervisory Council for Legal Practice stating that he/she may be granted permission on passing the test.
 The test consists of verbal proceedings in two cases.
 At least one of these cases must be a civil action on the part of the appellant party, unless otherwise permitted by the Supreme Court's Appeals Committee on special grounds.
 In the case of a public prosecutor or an assistance public prosecutor with the Director General of Public Prosecutions, a criminal case can be approved as a trial case even if the conditions set out under (1) and (2) in the first paragraph are not met.
 Only one lawyer can be tested in any one case, unless otherwise permitted by the Supreme Court's Appeal Committee on special grounds.

 The decision on whether the exam has been passed is made by the adjudicating court.
 Based on established practice, the clear starting point is that a lawyer who does not pass one of the qualifying test cases will be deemed to have failed the exam.
 Attestation that the exam has been passed is issued by the Judge President.
 An applicant who fails the test can only be permitted to re-enter after two years from the date on which the court made its decision.
 Nobody can enter for the test more than two times.